Sign In / Sign Out

 - Map and Locations

-Our psychology doctoral program offers training on human development and the application of knowledge.
+The Doctor of Philosophy program in psychology with an emphasis on developmental psychology offers training on human development and the application of knowledge.
 By development, we mean the transformations and changes that occur during the life cycle and the processes that influence domains such as the: behavioral, cognitive, social, and emotional.
-By application, we mean how the knowledge gained from research can be applied to the improvement of developmental outcomes, such as through policy making or within educational, clinical, and social settings.
+By application, we mean how the knowledge gained from research can be applied to the improvement of developmental outcomes, such as through policymaking or within educational, clinical, and social settings.

 Community-based Interventions.
 The Community-based Interventions area offers training on understanding theory and mechanisms of change in interventions, with attention to etiology, program design and implementation, as well as outcome evaluations.
 The emphasis is on delivering interventions in communities (rather than in research labs) using collaborations in “real-world” settings.
 Themes include academic success, prevention and early intervention of mental health problems, and the promotion of positive adjustment and resilient adaptation across developmental periods.